Westhaven (Te Tai Tapu) Marine Reserve

-Westhaven (Te Tai Tapu) Marine Reserve is a marine reserve covering an area of 536 ha in the Whanganui Inlet at the top of New Zealand's South Island.
-It was established in 1994 and is administered by the Department of Conservation.
+Westhaven (Te Tai Tapu) Marine Reserve is a marine protected area that covers the southern fifth of the Whanganui Inlet at the top of New Zealand's South Island.
+It has an area of 536 ha.
+The other 2,112 ha of the inlet is the Westhaven (Whanganui Inlet) Wildlife Management Reserve.
+The marine reserve was established in 1994.
+Both reserves are administered by the Department of Conservation.

-The inlet and reserve are located in the Tasman District west of the road between Golden Bay and Farewell Spit, and north-west of Nelson.
+The inlet is on the west coast, just south-west of Cape Farewell and north-west of Collingwood, in the Tasman District.
+Road access is from the road between Collingwood and Farewell Spit, with a turn-off heading westward just north of Pākawau.

 Geography

 The estuary is an enclosed and submerged river valley about 13 km long and 2-3 km wide.
 It divides into northeast and southwest tidal channels, spilling out onto expansive sandflats.
 The estuary is surrounded by lush native forest.

 Within the boundary of the marine reserve, seagrass beds, salt marshes, tidal wetlands, dunes, cliffs, islands, rock platforms and underwater reefs provide habits for a range of species.

 History

-Ngāti Rarua, Ngāti Tama and Te Āti Awa used the inlet as a place to live and gather food.
-There is still evidence of sacred sites and previous occupations.
+Ngāti Rārua, Ngāti Tama and Te Āti Awa used the inlet as a place to live and gather food.
+There is still evidence of sacred sites and past occupation.

-European settlers felled and logged the coastal forest, milled flax, and mined the land for coal and gold.
+When European settlers arrived, the coastal forest was logged, flax was milled, and coal and gold mined.
 The forest has regenerated since then, with limited permanent ecological damage.

-The marine reserve was officially established in 9 May 2014.
+The marine reserve was officially established on 9 May 2014.

-A local man purchased a section of the forest in 1987 to protect and restore it.
+Local man Murray Gavin purchased a section of the forest in 1987 to protect and restore it.
 The forest was sold to the New Zealand Government in 2005 and added to the Kahurangi National Park in 2016.
 Minister of Conservation Nick Smith celebrated the addition by kayaking through the marine reserve.